pysat/pysat/docs/tutorial/tutorial_custom.rst

 Custom functions can also be applied at the :py:class:`Constellation` level, which allows data from multiple :py:class:`Instrument` objects to be used by a single function.  :py:class:`Constellation` level custom functions are applied after :py:class:`Instrument` level functions.
-Note that the Instrument loading order for this function is important.
-An alternate method would be to identify the desired :py:attr:`instruments` using the :py:attr:`platform`, :py:attr:`name`, :py:attr:`tag`, and :py:attr:`inst_id` values.
+Note that the the way this function identifies which Instrument to use means that the Instrument order in :py:attr:`Constellation.instruments` is important.
+An alternate method to selected the desired :py:class:`Instrument` would be to identify the desired :py:attr:`instruments` using the :py:attr:`platform`, :py:attr:`name`, :py:attr:`tag`, and :py:attr:`inst_id` values.